nasarinagasunil/Hybrid-AI-Travel-Assistant/README.md

     python pinecone_upload.py
     ```

-3.  **Run the Interactive Chat Assistant**:
+3.  **Launch the Streamlit Web Application**:
-    This starts the main application.
-You can now ask it travel-related questions.
+    This command starts the web server and opens the AI Travel Assistant in your browser.

     ```bash
-    python hybrid_chat.py
+    streamlit run app.py
     ```

-    **Example Query**: `create a romantic 4 day itinerary for Vietnam`
+    You can now interact with the assistant through the web interface.
+Ask it questions like create a romantic 4 day itinerary for Vietnam or where can I go trekking?

 4.  **(Optional) Visualize the Graph**:
     This generates an `neo4j_viz.html` file that you can open in your browser to see the graph.